t-chov/cles/README.md

 ## FAQ

-### I have no active conneciton.
+### I have no active conneciton with single-node mode.

-If you have this error message, you have to set `ES_SNIFF` to false.
+If you have this error message with single-node mode, you have to set `ES_SNIFF` to false.

 ```
 initClient failure! cles: no active connection found: no Elasticsearch node available